J-Ramalho/industRial/docs/9_twolevelDOEs.md

 For the first model the materials engineer made a copy of the original dataset and left the input variables as they were generated which is as factors and with the labels "plus" and "minus".
 After some playing with data she found necessary to put the "plus" as the reference otherwise she gets inverted signs in the lm output.

 Another detail she needed to take care was the setup of the contrasts.
-As the design is ortogonal and she wanted the contrasts to add up to zero she had to precise by assigning `contr.sum` to the factor.
+As the design is orthogonal and she wanted the contrasts to add up to zero she had to precise by assigning `contr.sum` to the factor.
 First she checked the original definition of the contrasts:

 ```r